 In 2014, UC instituted a policy on the use of PPE in labs.
 The policy is intended to help protect lab workers from injury, meet Cal-OSHA requirements and bring more consistency to UC PPE practices.
-All members of the lab community have responsibilities under the policy - particularly supervisors and lab workers.
+All members of the lab community have responsibilities under the policy and the law - particularly supervisors and lab workers.